Wooden Pallet Projects is now Upcycle This DIY That. New name but the same great content!

 Paint into the wet edge rather than away from it and for long-lasting effect leave 6-8h between coats.
 I know some paint is quick-drying and can be dry to touch in just a couple of hours but I don’t recommend rushing.

 This is an important step for smooth results.
-Sand between layers with a 220 grit sandpaper.
+Sand between layers with 220 grit sandpaper.
 And wipe the dust off again with a new tack cloth to fix any mistakes and drips.

 Here are some useful painting tips for your projects: